cognitivetech/ollama-ebook-summary/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

 4. **The symptoms** told a different story: disrupted attachment, leaving a child deeply hungry for contact but also frightened of her scary mother.
 5. The therapist encouraged the woman to share childhood experiences, but remembering past pain did not heal or comfort her.
 6. **Mark's symptoms** indicated he had learned it wasn't safe to speak or express opinions due to his past experiences of poverty, neglect, verbal abuse, and bullying.
-7. Mark's symptoms also revealed he had survived by pleasing others and hiding his intelligence to avoid conflict.
+7. **Mark's symptoms** also revealed he had survived by pleasing others and hiding his intelligence to avoid conflict.
 8. **Josh's symptoms** told a story of a world where showing weakness was imperative, even as a child.
 9. In both cases, past events were important for understanding and empathizing with the parts, leading to organic trauma resolution in the context of attachment repair.

-### Capitalizing on Dissociative Symptoms to Heal Dissociative
+### Capitalizing on Dissociative Symptoms

 1. **Dissociative Fragmentation** is a mental ability that allows individuals to split off unbearable emotions from memories and encapsulate "not me" parts and experiences.
 It helps children survive and adapt, but becomes pathological when it's unconscious and involuntary.